 Comment #55.
 The proposed rule in section (6)(a) links section (5)(a)(B) which is an effluent condition, to a permit condition but does not link any highest attainable interim criterion identified in (5)(a)(A) to any permit condition.
 The rule also fails to address the necessary variance permit conditions associated with the adoption of any water body variance.

 Response.
-DEQ agrees with this comment and has revised rule language in section 6 accordingly.
+DEQ has revised rule language in section 6 accordingly.

 Comment #56.
 The proposed rule in section (6)(c) should read “any monitoring and public reporting necessary to ensure compliance with the conditions of the variance.”

 Response.
 All monitoring done under the proposed rule must be included in the annual report as required in (6)(d).
 These reports are available to the public.
-Therefore, there is no need to add “public reporting” under this rule.
+Therefore, it is not necessary to add “public reporting” to the language in (6)(c).
 DEQ has not made changes in response to this comment.

 Comment #57.
 The annual report required in section (6)(d) should identify any activities in a dischargers plan that were permit conditions that were not completed.

 Response.
-The proposed rule language already includes the language “Any impediments to reaching any specific milestones.”
+The proposed rule language in section (6)(d) already includes the language “Any impediments to reaching any specific milestones.”
 This language requires dischargers to state why they were not able to complete any permit conditions and therefore addresses the recommendation in this comment.
 DEQ has not made changes in response to this comment.

 Comment #58.
 DEQ should commit in this rule to publishing on its website all annual reports submitted by permittees covered under variances.

 Response.
-All permitting documents submitted by permittees are available on DEQ’s permit document database.
-There is no need to include a redundant requirement in this rule.
+All permitting documents submitted by permittees are available on DEQ’s permit document database, which is available to the public.
 DEQ has not made changes in response to this comment.

 Comment #59.
 DEQ has left out of it public notification section, its obligation to provide for public notice and comment on any documentation of cost-effective and reasonable BMPs for non-point sources that are required supporting documentation for a water body variance.